In honor of Amy’s recent graduation, let us talk a quick look back at some of her most sterling contributions to the life of Titus Andronicus.

 As I said yesterday, when there was business to be done, Amy would let nothing stand in the way of her smacking it down.
 Watch the music video below and marvel at Amy performing through a recently-sustained concussion.
 The song is “No Future Part Three.”

-I wanted to embed a video from Amy's second show (and David's, for that matter), an office party at Pitchfork headquarters in Brooklyn in February 2010, but the embed code is sassing me and I don't really know anything about HTML, so here is a link.
-The song is "Fear and Loathing in Mahwah, NJ."
+I wanted to embed a video from Amy’s second show (and David’s, for that matter), an office party at Pitchfork headquarters in Brooklyn in February 2010, but the embed code is sassing me and I don’t really know anything about HTML.
+UPDATE: Here’s the video.

 Lastly, it’s another world premier.
 Earlier this year, when we toured as the opening act for Okkervil River, Amy would sometimes join the bosses on stage to play her fiddle on their song, “The Valley” (funny, isn’t it, that Amy has a song of her own with that same name?)
 Her is that very thing going down on the last night of the tour, at Jake’s in Lubbock, TX.

 Yeah, we really did have some good times.
 Obviously, I could go on and on, but now is the time to look into the future!
 For punks, the past is prologue, and I am already late for the first practice of Titus Andronicus 6.0.
 Let’s get it!